Camille du Gast

 Camille du Gast (Marie Marthe Camille Desinge du Gast, Camille Crespin du Gast, 30 May 1868 – 24 April 1942) was one of a trio of pioneering French female motoring celebrities of the Belle Époque, together with Hélène de Rothschild (Baroness Hélène van Zuylen) and Anne de Rochechouart de Mortemart, the Duchess of Uzès.
 (Note: Anne de Rochechouart de Mortemart, Duchess of Uzès, along with Camille du Gast was the first women to hold driving licenses in 1897, and alone was the first woman to be ticketed for speeding in 1898 (15 km/h instead of 12 km/h), and the first woman 'lieutenant de louveterie' (Wolfcatcher Royal) in 1923.
 She was one of the first clients of Émile Delahaye, a pioneer of the automobile industry.
 In 1899 she became the first woman to receive a speeding ticket.
 She had driven at 15 km/h in the Bois de Boulogne where the speed limit was 12 km/h.
 She was president of the Aeroclub Ladies' Committee and President of the Women's Automobile Club (1927).)

-Du Gast was known as "one of the richest and most accomplished widows in France," and as an accomplished sportswoman—a balloonist, parachute jumper, fencer, tobogganist, skier, rifle and pistol shot, horse trainer—as well as a concert pianist and singer.
+Du Gast was known as one of the richest and most accomplished widows in France due to her many achievements.
+She was an accomplished sportswoman—a balloonist, parachute jumper, fencer, tobogganist, skier, rifle and pistol shot, horse trainer—as well as a concert pianist and singer.
 She was the second woman to compete in an international motor race.

 In France, she later became renowned for her extensive charity work.
 She was president of the Société protectrice des animaux (Society for the Prevention of Cruelty to Animals, SPA) until her death, and her campaign against bullfighting included disruptive direct action protests.
 She provided health-care to disadvantaged women and children in Paris, and continued whilst under German occupation in World War II.

 She was the central figure in the Parisian scandal of La Femme au Masque where she was maliciously but mistakenly named as the nude model in a notorious painting by Henri Gervex.
 This salacious story involved three court cases, and was reported around the world.

-Her exuberant social and sporting lifestyle was changed by a traumatic experience around 1910, when her daughter attempted to have her murdered in order to inherit.
-In the middle of the night, in her own house, she challenged the gang and they fled.
+Her exuberant social and sporting lifestyle was changed by a traumatic experience around 1910, when her daughter attempted to have her murdered in order to inherit her wealth.
 Afterwards she devoted herself to French government work in Morocco, and charitable works with animals, disadvantaged women and orphans.

 A pioneer feminist, she served as vice-president of the Ligue Française du Droit des Femmes (The French League for the Rights of Women) after World War I. In 1904 she became the only woman official of the Automobile Club de France (A.C.F.).

 She was known in the press by the sobriquets l'Amazone and la Walkyrie de la Mécanique (Valkyrie of the motor car).